+More symbiotes are on their way!
 Sony’s Venom movie was a massive unexpected worldwide box office hit, grossing more than $800 million despite no Spider-Man cameos or Marvel crossovers of any kind.
-Venom 2 always felt like a guarantee, and under director Andy Serkis, production already seems like it’s well under way.
+As sequel always felt like a guarantee, and under director Andy Serkis, it’s become a reality.

 Here’s everything we know about Venom 2:

 What is the title of Venom 2?